Generic Name: cefuroxime (SEF-ue-ROX-eem)

 Brand Name: Ceftin

-Cefuroxime tablets is used for:
+Cefuroxime tablets are used for:

 Treating bacterial infections (sinus, skin, lung, urinary tract, ear, and throat).
 It may also be used to treat Lyme disease and gonorrhea.